(1995-2020)

 The fact is that the IMLS receives only 0.003% of the federal budget.
 The funding helps every single library so that they are able to stretch their budgets to provide free, impartial resources that serve everyone.
 This diabolical action will affect our neighborhood public library, our private and public school libraries as well as those libraries on military bases, etc. There is the possibility of placing some library services at risk of being shut down in the communities who need it most.

-Please phone, write, or email our representatives at the federal and state levels:
+Please phone, write, or email our representatives at the federal and state levels and let them know that this action is unacceptable.

-For everyone living in Massachusetts, our 2 senators are:
+For everyone living in Massachusetts, our 2 Congressional senators are:

 The Honorable Richard Neal